Merck Manual

 Radiation exposure

-For plain x-rays, each image requires only a very small amount of radiation.
+For conventional x-rays, each image requires only a very small amount of radiation.
 For chest x-rays, the amount of radiation exposure with a single image is similar to the amount most people get from the environment in 2.4 days (background radiation exposure Background radiation Radiation injury is damage to tissues caused by exposure to ionizing radiation.
 Large doses of ionizing radiation can cause acute illness by reducing the production of blood cells and damaging... read more ).

 However, some x-ray tests require several images, a higher dose of radiation for each image, or both.
 As a result, the total radiation exposure is higher, as in the following examples: